 You can mix latex paint and primer if they have the same base.
 For example, if the paint is water-based, ensure that you use a water-based primer.

 Therefore, blend latex paint and primer if you do not mind losing the luster.

 Also, the mixture is hard to wash, and you are safe using a separate paint formula for the final coat.

-Is it OK to Mix Different Brands of Paint?
+Is It OK to Mix Different Brands of Paint?

 You can mix different paint brands as long as they are of the same type and deliver a similar finish.

 Besides that, be sure to use a separate container for the blending process as it gives an even color and consistency.

 In addition, ensure that you read through the paint’s components and attributes.
 It gives you a clue if the blending idea is feasible.

 Can I Use White Paint Instead of Primer?

 Primers have a high solids concentration that helps them act as a perfect adhesive binder and sealant.

-In addition, a quality primer delivers a better bonding surface than the white primer.
+In addition, a quality primer delivers a better bonding surface than a white primer.
 It also keeps the final paint cat from soaking into the surface.

-Also, you will end up using more money for white paint because you need multiple coats to get a perfect outcome.
+Also, you will use more money for white paint because you need multiple coats to get a perfect outcome.

-- Temporary Color Change
+Temporary Color Change

 Instead, you can get paints with a high pigment level as they spread more naturally and last longer.

 So, go for white paint if it is a temporal color change project.

 Flat white paint saves the day if your drywall begins to expose white residues.
-It also saves you some time and money because you do not have to get rid of it.
+It also saves you time and money because you do not have to get rid of it.

-However, if the drywall is leaking, ensure that you fix the issue first.
+However, if the drywall leaks, ensure that you fix the issue first.
 Then, cover it up with flat formula as a base and any other light paint as a topcoat.

 Does Primer Affect Color?

 For instance, if you want to have a red topcoat but the sealer is yellow, you will need multiple coats to get full coverage.

 What Happens If You Don’t Use Primer Before Painting?